You want smart political talk without the meltdowns?

 Right, but you didn't mention that in your list.

-So my only point is by a figure of you know, six or seven to one, they are the victims of hate crimes.
+So my only point is by a figure of six or seven to one, they are the victims of hate crimes.

 Period.

-Just yesterday, a man with the I Love Jesus tattoo and a swastika, a white supremacist Christian terrorist, so-called, was caught in a hate crime against Jews.
+Wrong, according to the FBI and to law enforcement agencies, just yesterday, a man with the I Love Jesus tattoo in Esquasika, a white supremacist Christian terrorist, so-called, was caught in a hate crime against Jews.

-You deny a bait you deny a basic fact that radical Islamic terrorism is a clear and present danger to all innocent men, women, and children.
+Do you deny a basic fact that radical Islamic terrorism is a clear and present danger to all innocent men, women, and children?

 Do you deny that truth?